On the Emergence of Implicit Curriculum in RLVR Learning Dynamics: Learning Dynamics of Mixed-difficulty RL

 \subsection{Relay Dynamics under Moderate Difficulty Ratios}

-The grokking dynamics above highlight that when the mixture is highly discontinuous, training can stall at each new horizon: even after $L_k$ is mastered, the next horizon $L_{k+1}$ may remain in the near-zero-reward regime for a long plateau before its reward becomes visible.
-We now show that, when the difficulty spectrum is sufficiently smooth ($R$ is a moderate constant), training exhibits a \emph{relay} effect: progress on easier horizons continuously supports the next harder horizon, preventing prolonged plateaus.
+The grokking dynamics above highlight that when the mixture contains well-separated horizons, training can stall at each new horizon: even after $L_k$ is mastered, the next horizon $L_{k+1}$ may remain in the near-zero-reward regime for a long plateau before its reward becomes visible.
+We now show the smooth counterpart: when the difficulty spectrum is sufficiently smooth (i.e., when $R$ is a moderate constant), the implicit curriculum enters a well-behaved relay regime.
+The underlying optimization mechanism is a \emph{relay} effect, in which progress on easier horizons continuously supports the next harder horizon, preventing prolonged plateaus.

-Our next theorem formalizes the relay regime by providing an upper bound on $T_{\mathsf{vis},k+1}-T_{\mathsf{mas},k}$, which will be significantly smaller than the long plateaus in the large difficulty regime.
+Our next theorem formalizes the relay regime by providing an upper bound on $T_{\mathsf{vis},k+1}-T_{\mathsf{mas},k}$, which will be significantly smaller than the long plateaus in the regime with large difficulty gaps.

 \begin{theorem}[Relay dynamics] Let $\cJ_{\mix,R}$ be the mixed-difficulty objective with ratio $2\le R\le O(1)$ and starting horizon $L_1=C_B$.
-Under Assumptions~\ref{assum-group}--\ref{assump-init}, consider the RL training process under the length-normalized update~\eqref{eq-mix-grad} with step size $\eta=1/\poly(d)$.
+Under Assumptions~\ref{assum-group}--\ref{assump-init}, consider the RL training process under the length-normalized update~\cref{eq-mix-grad} with step size $\eta=1/\poly(d)$.
 Then for each $k\le K-2$, before $L_{k+1}$ enters the visible-return state, the inter-horizon plateau length satisfies